 When you think of a healthy lifestyle, the first thing that comes to your mind should be your body balance.
 And by that, we mean internally and externally.
-And as the days go by, we lose the ability to do some things that, as a child, it is way more easier.
+As the days go by, we lose the ability to do some things that were way easier as children.

-For example, mobility and flexibility.
-Have you ever thought of that?
-When we were younger, doing splits or putting our foot behind our head were pretty much common things to do.
-But, as our body grows, maintaining this flexibility can become pretty challenging.
+For example, mobility and flexibility—have you ever considered that?
+When we were younger, doing splits or putting our feet behind our heads were everyday things.
+But as our bodies grow, maintaining this flexibility can become challenging.

 What is flexibility and mobility?

 Before we continue, let’s define the terms flexibility and mobility.
 Flexibility is the ability to move a joint or a group of joints without restriction and pain.
-Being flexible can improve your range of motion, decrease injuries, and help with your muscles recovery.
+Flexibility can improve your range of motion, decrease injuries, and help your muscles recover.

-Having good flexibility will certainly help you have more quality of life.
+Having good flexibility will undoubtedly help you have more quality of life.
 A sedentary lifestyle will probably affect your flexibility – and other aspects of your health.

 Alongside flexibility, there is mobility.
-Mobility is the ability to move a joint through a certain range of motion.
-Like being able to touch your feet with your hands, or raise your shoulders.
-If you’re flexible, you can do these movements with more ease, without pain, or even in a wider limit than other people.
+Mobility is the ability to move a joint through a certain range of motion, like being able to touch your feet with your hands or raise your shoulders.
+If you’re flexible, you can do these movements with more ease, without pain, or even in a wider range than other people.

-When you have a problem with mobility, you can’t do daily movements, such as walk, hold things… And with bad flexibility, it gets even harder.
+When you have a problem with mobility, you can’t do daily movements, such as walking or holding things… And with bad flexibility, it gets even harder.

-Losing this mobility and flexibility can cause a lot of pain and discomfort for the body.
-And, sadly, we don’t usually retain our mobility and flexibility through daily activities.
+Losing this mobility and flexibility can cause pain and discomfort for the body.
+And sadly, we don’t usually retain our mobility and flexibility through daily activities.

 But why do I need to be flexible?

-Even if you have a healthier and more active lifestyle, you probably don’t have a job that requires you a lot of mobility.
+Even if you have a healthier and more active lifestyle, you probably don’t have a job requiring a lot of mobility.
 Many of us work sitting in a chair all day long.
-And even when we’re resting or having a peaceful moment, we are usually at one place, in one position: watching TV, reading a book, playing games…
+And even when resting or having a peaceful moment, we are usually in one place, in one position: watching TV, reading a book, playing games…

-And there is the other side of it: the work that requires a lot of force and often the overuse of the joints and muscles.
-This too can be very damaging for your mobility and flexibility.
+There is also the other side: work that requires a lot of force and often involves the overuse of the joints and muscles.
+This, too, can be very damaging to your mobility and flexibility.

-And improving your flexibility is a very good favor for your whole body, because it will affect your strength and endurance.
-You can improve your flexibility doing several things, such as:
+And improving your flexibility is a perfect favor for your whole body because it will affect your strength and endurance.
+You can improve your flexibility by doing several things, such as:

 But the most important thing is: keep your body moving.
 Avoiding sedentarism is very helpful to your body, spine, vertebrae, joints and muscles.
 And even for your mental health as well.